 If you’re totally against wearing socks in bed, there are other ways to regulate your temperature and kick off the process of vasodilation.
 A popular choice is to place a hot water bottle at the bottom of the bed.
 Other options include taking a warm foot bath before bed, sleeping with a blanket over the end of the bed, or wearing a warm pair of slippers before you hit the hay.

 If you can ensure good hygiene – swapping your socks nightly and choosing materials that offer breathability – wearing socks in bed can help improve your ability to fall asleep.
 Keeping your feet warm triggers bodily functions such as vasodilation, which in turn tell your brain that it’s time to sleep.
 This is to do with the human circadian rhythm, which is the process that controls why we sleep at night and wake in the morning.
-So, if you often find yourself struggling to sleep, consider wearing socks to bed and you’ll likely see an improvement.
+So, is it bad to sleep with socks on?
+No, if you often find yourself struggling to sleep, consider wearing socks to bed and you’ll likely see an improvement.